krushna432/dyslexia-copilot/README.md

 Our mission is to make learning accessible for every student.
 DyslexiaPilot AI was created to ensure that dyslexia is never a barrier to understanding, expression, or academic success.
 The platform adapts to each student’s unique learning needs—simplifying reading, guiding writing, supporting study routines, and reducing stress—so students can learn with clarity, confidence, and independence.

+## Why DyslexiaPilot AI matters

+- 1 in 10 students have dyslexia, yet most tools focus only on reading help.

+- Students often feel embarrassed asking teachers for help.

+- Our tool gives them independence, confidence, and emotional support.

+- Helps level the academic playing field.

 ## Features

 DyslexiaPilot AI comes packed with features designed to support student at every step of their literacy journey: